plant-microct-tools/leaf-traits-microct/README.md

 Active
 -   [Guillaume Théroux-Rancourt](https://github.com/gtrancourt)

-Previous version of leaf segmentation code
+Previous version of leaf segmentation code.
+These contributors wrote the machine learning code used for segmentation, which hasn't been touched in this version.
 -   [Mason Earles](https://github.com/masonearles)
 -   [Matt Jenkins](https://github.com/mattjenkins3)